auraphp/auraphp.github.io/manuals/v1/en/controller.md

 ## Creating your controller ##

-We create a page controller class of our own, extending the `Aura\Framework\Web\Controller\AbstractPage`
+Let us create a page controller class of our own, extending the `Aura\Framework\Web\Controller\AbstractPage`